BlaqueDevs/se-assignment-day-4-software-project-management-Mal-Raven/README.md

         - Less customer involvement, leading to potential misalignment with client needs.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Answer: Agile:
+            -Best for: Projects with evolving requirements, need for flexibility, or where early feedback is crucial.
+            -Examples:
+                  1.Software Development: Building a new app with frequent updates based on user feedback.
+                  2.Startups: Rapidly iterating on a product idea with changing market demands.

+      Waterfall:
+            -Best for: Projects with well-defined, stable requirements and a clear sequence of tasks.
+            -Examples:
+              1.Construction: Building a bridge where all phases are clearly defined and changes are costly.
+              2.Compliance Projects: Implementing regulations where requirements are fixed and must be met precisely.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?